yvens94/Irise_Chatbot/README.md

 # Irise_Chatbot
-A chat bot that answer questions to help refugee and asylee be more easily informed and have a better experience with Irise
+An AI chatbot that answer questions to help refugee and asylee be more easily informed and have a better experience with Irise